Buttons and Shortcuts

-Factory Reset will reset your Maltego client as if it were a fresh installation.
+Factory Reset will reset your Maltego client to a fresh installation state.
 This means that all custom Maltego configurations will be lost if a Factory Reset is performed on a Maltego client.
 Clicking the Factory Reset button will open a confirmation dialog to continue with the Maltego client Factory Reset:

-The logs folder helps the support team troubleshoot issues you may be facing.
+The Logs folder helps the support team troubleshoot issues you may be experiencing.
 More on how to find your log folders can be found here: Where can I find Maltego's log files?

 More About Maltego

 The More about Maltego sections of the Application Menu provides links to open the following web pages: